Do you want to find the best iron filters for well water?

 The third stage carbon filter will remove chlorine, pesticides, and other bad tasting chemicals.
 The Express Water filter system comes with a metal frame for protection as well as three pressure gauges so you can monitor the system.

-The Aquasana salt-free softening system was designed for well water with their specialized carbon filter and UV sanitizing light.
+The Aquasana salt-free softening system is designed for well water with their specialized carbon filter and UV sanitizing light.

-This high performance water filtration system is rated for 5-years, though you have to replace the pre and post filter regularly.
+This high performance water filtration system is rated for 5-years, though you have to replace the pre and post filters regularly.

-My top pick for the best iron filter for well water goes to the DuraWater filtration system.
+My top pick for the best iron filter for well water goes to Springwell.
 Here's why...

-The one tank design of the DuraWater system makes it much easier to install and maintain.
-The system uses a Fleck air injection control board to automatically back wash the media.
+The one tank design of the Springwell system makes it much easier to install and maintain.
+The system uses an air injection control system to automatically back wash the media every 24-hours in order to flush out the iron particles and to create a new air pocket.

 #2.
 Iron Removal

-This water filter system will remove up to 12-ppm of iron in your well water as well as up to 10-ppm of sulfur and 2-ppm of manganese.
+This water filter system will remove up to 7-ppm of iron in your well water as well as up to 8-ppm of sulfur and 1-ppm of manganese.
 No more water staining.

 #3.
 Pre-Loaded

-The DuraWater system ships pre-loaded with filter media for an easier install.
+The Springwell system ships pre-loaded with filter media for an easier install.
 This system can also be installed with just some basic plumbing skills by homeowners.